-The Bachelor of Fine Arts in Digital Art and Animation degree program requires completion of at least 240 credits with a cumulative GPA of 2.0 or better.
+The BS in Computer Science in Real-Time Interactive Simulation degree program requires completion of at least 240 credits with a cumulative GPA of 2.0 or better.
 The program usually spans nine trimesters of 15 weeks each within a total of four academic years.